Tan Jiunn Wen

 I also created a live attendance tracker for MBA which is much more efficient than the old system.

 Why did you choose to join ASB?

 After attending MIT I returned to Malaysia to teach secondary school for underprivileged students.
-The first thing an outsider may notice is the lack of English language skills the students had.
-But by working with them I realized that they would stay in the country and would not necessarily gain much from better language skills.
-From my experience teaching I realized that the most important education these students were missing was financial literacy.
-I came to ASB to better understand how to set up an educational platform for these Malay students to learn financial literacy while simultaneously being able to sustain my passion for education.
+The first thing I care is the lack of English language skills the local students had.
+After the fellowship, I realized that given their environment they would not necessarily gain much from better language skills.
+From my experience teaching, I realized that the most important education these students were missing was financial literacy.
+I came to ASB to better understand how to set up an educational platform for these Malaysian students to learn financial literacy while simultaneously being able to sustain my passion for education.

 What do you think are the most important qualities for someone to have to excel at being a teaching assistant at ASB?